Completion and Graduation

 Retention Rate

 Each year, Strayer University reports its retention rate to the U.S. Department of Education.
-These rates measure the percentage of first-time, bachelor’s degree-seeking undergraduate students who returned to Strayer University to continue their studies the following fall quarter.
-The percentage of students who began their studies in Fall 2021 and returned in Fall 2022 following the Department of Education method, was 39 percent for first-time, full-time students and 33 percent for first-time, part-time students.
-It is important to note that this rate does not include new students entering with transfer credit, new students seeking undergraduate certificates, diplomas, or Associate degrees, or new students seeking graduate certificates, diplomas, or Master’s degrees at Strayer University.
+These rates measure the percentage of first-time certificate or degree-seeking undergraduate students who returned to Strayer University to continue their studies the following fall quarter.
+The percentage of students who began their studies in Fall 2022 and returned in Fall 2023 following the Department of Education method, was 40 percent for first-time, full-time students and 32 percent for first-time, part-time students.
+It is important to note that this rate does not include new students entering with transfer credit or new students seeking graduate certificates, diplomas, or Master’s degrees at Strayer University.
 Many Strayer students attend for one or more terms, take a term off, then return to their studies.
 Additionally, many new Strayer students enter the University with transfer credits.
 These students are not included in the retention rate calculated following the Department of Education method.

 Placement Rates